jonrh/advent-of-code/2021/day1/readme.md

 In this example, there are 7 measurements that are larger than the previous measurement.

 How many measurements are larger than the previous measurement?

+--- Part Two ---

+Considering every single measurement isn't as useful as you expected: there's just too much noise in the data.

+Instead, consider sums of a three-measurement sliding window.
+Again considering the above example:

+199  A
+200  A B
+208  A B C
+210    B C D
+200  E   C D
+207  E F   D
+240  E F G
+269    F G H
+260      G H
+263        H
+Start by comparing the first and second three-measurement windows.
+The measurements in the first window are marked A (199, 200, 208); their sum is 199 + 200 + 208 = 607.
+The second window is marked B (200, 208, 210); its sum is 618.
+The sum of measurements in the second window is larger than the sum of the first, so this first comparison increased.

+Your goal now is to count the number of times the sum of measurements in this sliding window increases from the previous sum.
+So, compare A with B, then compare B with C, then C with D, and so on.
+Stop when there aren't enough measurements left to create a new three-measurement sum.

+In the above example, the sum of each three-measurement window is as follows:

+A: 607 (N/A - no previous sum)
+B: 618 (increased)
+C: 618 (no change)
+D: 617 (decreased)
+E: 647 (increased)
+F: 716 (increased)
+G: 769 (increased)
+H: 792 (increased)
+In this example, there are 5 sums that are larger than the previous sum.

+Consider sums of a three-measurement sliding window.
+How many sums are larger than the previous sum?